-The Rental Housing Financing Program consists of the Rental Housing Program ("RHP") and the federal HOME program.
-RHP is funded with State appropriations and provides low-interest mortgages with flexible repayment terms, interest-rate write-downs and operating subsidies to increase the supply of new rental housing and to maintain and rehabilitate existing rental housing for low income elderly and family tenants.
+The Rental Housing Financing Programs consist of the Rental Housing Program ("RHP"), which is funded with State appropriations, and the federally-funded HOME program.
+RHP and HOME provide low-interest mortgages with flexible repayment terms to increase the supply of new rental housing and to maintain and rehabilitate existing rental housing for low-income elderly and family tenants.
 Federal National Housing Trust Fund funds are also available for these purposes.

-The Rental Housing Works ("RHW") initiative provides funding from general obligation bonds issued by the State and potentially other State appropriations to provide low interest mortgages with flexible repayment terms to increase the supply of new or rehabilitated rental housing for low income elderly and family tenants.
+The Rental Housing Works ("RHW") initiative provides funding from general obligation bonds issued by the State and potentially other State appropriations to provide low-interest mortgages with flexible repayment terms to increase the supply of new or rehabilitated rental housing for low-income elderly and family tenants.
 These funds are available only to those projects receiving financing under the Department's Multifamily Bond Program and 4% Low-Income Housing Tax Credits.
 RHW loans have a 40-year term and low interest rates and are due on sale, refinancing, any voluntary or involuntary transfer of the property, or the occurrence of an event of default.
 Repayments are made out of no more than 75% of surplus cash.

-The Partnership Rental Housing Program provides funding from general obligation bonds and potentially other state appropriations to local governments, housing authorities, and partnerships in which these entities are involved, to assist in financing the construction or rehabilitation of low income housing.
-Additionally, loans are made to private sector entities to provide units for very low income individuals with disabilities.
+The Partnership Rental Housing Program provides funding from general obligation bonds and potentially other state appropriations to local governments, housing authorities, and partnerships in which these entities are involved, to assist in financing the construction or rehabilitation of low-income housing.
+Additionally, loans are made to private sector entities to provide units for very low-income individuals with disabilities.
 The public entities generally provide the land or funds to acquire the land and participate in the ownership and management of the properties.
-The properties are generally intended to remain low income housing in perpetuity or for 40 years.
-Funds are required to be repaid if the low income requirements are not enforced, the Development otherwise ceases to be operated in accordance with the Program requirements, or the loan reaches maturity.
+The properties are generally intended to remain low-income housing in perpetuity or for 40 years.
+Funds are required to be repaid if the low-income requirements are not enforced, the Development otherwise ceases to be operated in accordance with the Program requirements, or the loan reaches maturity.